Skip to main content

 (.1) All applicants for any rental license, vacant property license, or commercial activity license related to property ownership shall provide a Physical Address for the service of notices, correspondence, and enforcement actions.

-(.2) The use of a post office box, mail drop, or non-verifiable address is prohibited.
+(.2) The use of a post office box, mail drop, Virtual Address¸ or non-verifiable address is prohibited.

-(.3) The Department of Licenses and Inspections shall verify all addresses provided under this Section prior to license issuance or renewal.
+(.3) The Department of Licenses and Inspections shall verify the accuracy of addresses provided under this Section in the regular course of its licensing, renewal, and enforcement activities.

 (.4) Each property owner shall provide accurate and verifiable address information for each active license they hold within the City of Philadelphia.

-(.5) If the property owner is a Non-Resident Landlord, such owner must also designate a local agent residing or maintaining a business within Philadelphia who is authorized to receive service and act on behalf of the owner.
+(.5) If the property owner is a Non-Resident Landlord, such owner must also designate a Local Agent.

-(.6) The owner and designated local agent shall be jointly responsible for maintaining current contact information with the Department.
+(.6) The owner is responsible for maintaining current contact information with the Department.

 * * *